 Equity in Action Summer Internship Program (EASI)

 Each summer, EASI provides students an understanding of one community’s social determinants of health with a social justice lens.
 Students are required to participate in the program from Monday to Friday and spend 3 or 4 days a week at their assigned community agency.
 When not at their assigned community agency, the students alternate between New Brunswick and Newark for workshop sessions, skills building trainings, days of service, and / or virtual team sessions.

 - Skills building trainings allow students to obtain new skills such as Mental Health First Aid; racial equality; trauma, resilience, and adverse childhood experiences (ACEs); safe spaces, and / or trauma-informed care.

-Students are expected to write three reflection papers, a final group summary report and a presentation / poster during the seven-week session.
+Students are expected to write three reflection papers, a final group summary report and a presentation / poster during the six-week session.
 The reflection papers are written at the beginning, middle and end of the program.
 The student groups write a summary report as a group, a copy of which is provided to the team’s community agency.
 The poster is presented at the end of the program to site preceptors, community members, and other students.
 Students are paid a $3,000 stipend.